 NASCAR to give Cup teams dual tire options at Richmond

-A NASCAR Cup Series race with multiple tire compounds is coming to Richmond Raceway next month.
+A NASCAR Cup Series race with dual tire compounds is coming to Richmond Raceway next month.

 While the sanctioning body has yet to tell teams what the rules will be, orders have been placed for the option tires that will be run alongside the primary compound for the event at the Virginia short track on August 10-11.

-Unlike freshly paved Wilkesboro, Richmond is the most abrasive short track on the schedule and it’s going to produce an interesting challenge for crew chiefs as the option tire should produce more speed but at a greater disparity.
+Unlike freshly paved Wilkesboro, Richmond is the most abrasive short track on the schedule and it is likely to produce an interesting challenge for crew chiefs as the option tire should produce more speed but with greater degradation.

-But it’s also a night race, and this concept has been offset both times it was used, because of nighttime conditions in both the 2017 All-Star Race at Charlotte Motor Speedway and at Wilkesboro in May.
+But it’s also a night race, and this concept has been offset both times it was used due to cooler temperatures in both the 2017 All-Star Race at Charlotte Motor Speedway and at Wilkesboro in May.

 Regardless, crew chiefs like Chris Gabehart of the Joe Gibbs Racing No. 11 team endorse the idea and applaud both NASCAR and Goodyear for the efforts to improve short track racing with the seventh-generation platform.

-“I mean, first off, I applaud ’em trying it,” Gabehart told Sportsnaut over the weekend.
+“I mean, first off, I applaud them trying it,” Gabehart told Sportsnaut over the weekend in Downtown Chicago.
 “I think it’s a good spot to try it.
 It’s not in the playoffs so a regular season race is the next logical step to try something like this at. …

 “What I have gathered with track testing at Richmond over the last couple of years is that this surface responds really well to these types of changes, and then it degrades a good amount as we’ve all learned, so I think the racing could be pretty interesting.”

-The best part about this concept, especially with a race prone to long green flag runs, and is much longer than the 200 lap All Star Race is that NASCAR is going to leave when to change tires completely up to the teams.
+The best part about this concept — especially with a race prone to long green flag runs and one that is much longer than the 200 lap All Star Race — is that NASCAR is going to leave when to change tires completely up to the teams.

-From that standpoint, it could look similar to the spring race at Bristol, which started the industry in this direction in the first place.
-That excites Cliff Daniels, crew chief of the No. 5 Hendrick Motorsports team.
+From that standpoint, it could look similar to the wildly popular spring race at Bristol, which started the industry in this direction in the first place.
+That excites Cliff Daniels, crew chief of the No. 5 Hendrick Motorsports Chevrolet.

 “I don’t expect them to control when you put on the (option tires) so that’s interesting to me from the standpoint that everyone could end up doing something different, which I think would be great,” Daniels said.
 “But there is also the potential that we could all end up playing the same cards at the same time but the fact that NASCAR is willing to give us the option tire and leave it open, I really think that could create a lot of excitement for the fans.”

-The obvious question is whether or not the option tire will even be viable, only from the standpoint that Richmond notoriously chews up tires as it is, so will that tire even last long enough to make it worthwhile from a green flag run standpoint.
+The obvious question is whether or not the option tire will even be viable, only from the standpoint that Richmond notoriously chews up tires as it is, so will that softer tire even last long enough to make it worthwhile should the race feature long green flag runs.

 That was articulated by Stewart-Haas Racing No. 4 crew chief Rodney Childers.